Do Immigrant Workers Have Employment Discrimination Protection?

 Employers cannot treat you differently because you look or sound foreign to them.
 These rules apply to employers with 15 or more employees.

-There are also laws relating to microaggression that overlap with this issue.
+There are also laws relating to microaggression and harassment that overlap with this issue.
 Microaggression is nonverbal, verbal, and environmental insults, slights, or snubs.
 It is committed whether the act is intentional or unintentional.
-Oftentimes, it is done by communicating derogatory, hostile, or antagonistic messages to another.
+It often involves derogatory, hostile, or antagonistic messages.
 Such a message is often based solely on the person being a part of a marginalized group.

 Unfair Documentary Practice